AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 3/Overview.md

 ## Benefits

-Alibaba Cloud Linux 3 inherits all of the benefits of Alibaba Cloud Linux 2.
+Alibaba Cloud Linux 3 inherits all the benefits of Alibaba Cloud Linux 2.
 Compared with other Linux distributions, Alibaba Cloud Linux 3 has the following advantages:

 -   Alibaba Cloud provides free software maintenance and technical support for Alibaba Cloud Linux 3 until April 30, 2029.
--   Alibaba Cloud Linux 3 uses Linux Kernel 5.10 LTS as the kernel to provide the latest enhanced operating system features from the Linux community to power cloud-based application environments.
+-   Alibaba Cloud Linux 3 uses Linux Kernel 5.10 LTS as the kernel to provide the latest enhanced operating system features from the Linux community to improve cloud-based application environments.
 -   Alibaba Cloud Linux 3 uses GCC 10.2, binutils 2.35, and glibc 2.32 to enhance stability and improve compatibility with other software.
 -   Alibaba Cloud Linux 3 is compatible with the CentOS 8 and RHEL 8 software ecosystems.
 -   Alibaba Cloud Linux 3 is optimized for integration with the Alibaba Cloud infrastructure and provides faster system startup and higher runtime performance.